lambda2/rapis/README.md

 {}
 ```

-When the job process is done, the request of the url in the `Content-Location` header should return a `303 See other` status code with the created resource link in `Location` header.
+When the job process is done, requesting the link in the `Content-Location` header should return a `303 See other` status code with the created resource link in `Location` header.

 ```HTTP
 GET /movies/jobs/42 HTTP/1.1